KSam001/JS-Fundamentals/README.md

 - `6-multi_languages_loop.js`: A script that prints three lines ("C is fun", "Python is cool", "JavaScript is amazing") using an array and a loop with one `console.log` per iteration.
 - `7-multi_c.js`: A script that prints "C is fun" x times, where x is the first argument (a non-negative integer), or "Missing number of occurrences" if the argument is invalid, using two `console.log` statements and a loop.
 - `8-square.js`: A script that prints a square of size x using 'X' characters, where x is the first argument (a positive integer), or "Missing size" if the argument is invalid, using a loop.
+- `9-add.js`: A script that prints the sum of two integers passed as arguments using a function `add(a, b)`.

 ## Usage
 To run the JavaScript files: